 This letter contained a sample of the relevant research on the numerous ways pornography harms children—such as normalizing sexual violence, fueling child-on-child sexual assault and other harmful behaviors, inhibiting adolescent brain development and learning, contributing to poorer mental health and poorer cognitive outcomes, and much more.
 We called on UNICEF to review this research and update their report in light of it.

 Progress!
 The harmful messaging UNICEF’s report contains is no longer being publicized.
-We are hopeful that this means they are making further edits to the report, taking into account the research we shared.

 Thank you to those who signed the joint letter to UNICEF—your voice has an impact!